badeeloglu/Ankara-Footbridge-Location-Dataset/README.md

 # Ankara-Footbridge-Location-Dataset
-A CSV file containing 310 rows and 11 columns of binary, categorical and numerical data
+A CSV file containing 310 rows and 11 columns of binary, categorical and numerical data The dataset is archived and citable via Zenodo: https://doi.org/10.5281/zenodo.15662551

 # Ankara Footbridge Location Dataset